Life in Italy

 An immersion program is an intensive language study program, usually in a foreign country.
 Notice the following:

 - I learned French in an immersion program in Paris.

 It was exhilarating and very exciting.

-When something is exhilirating it is very exciting.
+When something is exhilirating it is thrilling and gives joy.
 Notice the following:

 - My trip overseas was very exhilirating.

 - The move's ending was exhilirating.

 Hindsight is looking back at something with more information than before.
 Notice the following:

 - In hindsight I should not have quit my job.